-PROJECT NEED Kaskaskia Regional Port District (KRPD) is the fourteenth largest inland port district in the country.
+PROJECT NEED Kaskaskia Regional Port District (KRPD) is the 12th largest inland port district in the country.
 The Port owns several facilities and partners with operators who lease, develop, and operate within the facilities.
 In addition to existing terminals, the port district is developing the new Fayetteville Port, which will serve as the closest river terminal to Scott Air Force Base and provide an additional 128 acres for development.
 Two other ports (KRPD #1 and KRPD #2) are also slated for upgrades and expansion to handle new commodities.
 PROJECT IMPACT The projects provide improvements to meet existing customer needs and attract new industrial opportunities.
 The projects would

 Kaskaskia Regional Port District Facilities

 LOCATION

 New Athens, Baldwin and Fayetteville, Illinois

 ESTIMATED COST

 \$45.5 million (Partially Funded)

 OWNER

 Kaskaskia Regional Port District (KRPD)

 CONTACT

-Ed Weilbacher General Manager (618) 282-3807 PROJECT FUNDING (A) \$10 million for a second rail loop for KRPD#1 from IDOT, \$8 million from MARAD PIDP for other upgrades along with a \$2 million special appropriation from the State of Illinois.
-(B) \$4,323,800 in March 2023 through IDOT's Competitive Freight Program, \$1.7 million from EDA and a \$1.3 million local match from the state of Illinois.
+Ed Weilbacher General Manager (618) 282-3807

+PROJECT FUNDING (A) \$10 million for a second rail loop for KRPD #1 from IDOT, \$8 million from MARAD PIDP for other upgrades along with a \$2 million special appropriation from the State of Illinois.
+(B) \$2.7 million from IDOT for the conveyor upgrade and expansion, \$4,323,800 in April 2023 through IDOT's Competitive Freight Program, \$1.7 million from EDA and a \$1.3 million local match from the state of Illinois.
 (C) \$315,000 from the U.S. Department of Defense and \$35,000 from IDOT.
 In addition, MARAD Marine Highway awarded \$1.1 million for the purchase of 8 rail cars.
-An additional \$5 million was released from DCEO for multiple projects that include land acquisition, and other projects.
+An additional \$5 million was released from DCEO for multiple other projects.